 These seem like no big deal to us in Singapore, but consider how challenging it is to provide financial and educational services where large segments of the population are unbanked, untraced, and undocumented.

 Such problems are rife in the larger African continent, and Cardano (ADA)’s adoption will soon be expected in Kenya, Nigeria and South Africa.
-I guess there will be no more scam emails from shady Nigerian princes.

 If Cardano succeeds, the implications will be huge.
 It has the potential to revolutionise Africa by addressing some of the systemic problems within the continent, like corruption.